The Nakimu Caves

-Nakimu is a native Shuswap word for grumbling spirits, a name inspired by the sound of the throbbing cascades of Cougar Brook as it disappears from a subalpine forest into a series of sink holes in Glacier National Park.
+Nakimu is a native Shuswap word meaning 'grumbling spirits,' a name inspired by the sound of the throbbing cascades of Cougar Brook as it disappears from a subalpine forest into a series of sink holes in Glacier National Park.

 First explored by Charles Deutschmann in 1904, the caves were part of the Glacier House hotel era where early park visitors were escorted by Deutschmann, working as the first ever interpretive guide hired by a Canadian national park.
 A carriage road up Cougar Valley and a teahouse near the cave entrance were well used through the 1920's, but visitation declined with the closure of Glacier House.

 The rotten, decrepit remains of staircases from Deutschmann's time were removed in recent years by work parties comprised of local cavers and park staff.
 Today Nakimu Caves are protected as a wilderness with the intention of keeping them as natural as possible.

 Access to caves in national parks is restricted to preserve delicate cave features and to protect unprepared visitors from dangerous places.
 Cavers entering Nakimu must be able to navigate in a complex system, crawl through constricted places, and negotiate slippery surfaces above holes of unknown depths.
 A permit to enter the cave system is limited to knowledgeable cavers who must apply to the Park Superintendent.

 In summer, passages near where the brook rumbles through reverberate with the sound of crashing water, reminding us that the caves are still in the process of formation.
 Blocks of rock still fall from the ceiling and lower passages can fill unpredictably with water.